 We explain in this section a simple procedure for getting an arbitrary high order expansion of a nonlinear map of a given H\"older function $u$ defined on the parabolic space $\mcM$, in terms of its parabolic regularity properties.
-It provides, in the setting of H\"older spaces, a refinement over Bony's paralinearisation theorem in the form of a viable alternative to the paper \cite{CheminDuke} of Chemin; see also \cite{CheminBull}, theorem 2.5, p.18, for a more readable account of \cite{CheminDuke} in the case of a third order expansion.
+It provides, in the setting of H\"older spaces, a refinement of Bony's paralinearisation theorem in the form of a viable alternative to the paradifferential calculus of Chemin \cite{CheminDuke}; see also \cite{CheminBull}, Theorem 2.5, p.18, for a more readable account of \cite{CheminDuke} in the case of a second order expansion.

-In its simplest form, the classical paraproduct operator $\Pi^0$ on the $d$-dimensional torus is defined via Fourier analysis by modulation of the high frequencies of a given 'reference' function/distribution $g$ by the low frequencies of another function/distribution $f$.
-For a function $f$ on the torus, we denote by $f=\sum f_i$ its usual Littlewood-Paley representation, where $f_i$ is the dyadic bloc with Fourier coefficients only at the frequency scale $2^i$.
+In its simplest form, the classical paraproduct operator $(f,g)\mapsto\Pi^0_fg$ on the $d$-dimensional torus is defined via Fourier analysis by modulation of the high frequencies of a given 'reference' function/distribution $g$ by the low frequencies of another function/distribution $f$.
+For a function $f$ on the torus, we denote by $f=\sum \Delta_i(f)$ its usual Littlewood-Paley representation, where $\Delta_i(f)$ is the dyadic bloc with Fourier coefficients essentially only at the frequency scale $2^i$.
 Consider the Littlewood-Paley decompositions of two functions

 as sums of smooth functions with localized frequencies; the paraproduct of $g$ by $f$ is defined as

 and the resonant part as

 so we have the product decomposition